hamid-nazar/ml_model/README.md

-# ML model
+# ML Model

 ## Problem Description

-This ML model predicts how long a patient will stay in a hospital on various features from the patients' medical histories, such as age, gender, diagnosis, and so on.
+This ML model predicts how long a patient will stay in a hospital on various features from the patient's medical history, such as age, gender, diagnosis, and so on.

 ## Data